TD-Community/NetHookTD/README.md

 Above implementation shows that the alternative hook function will call the original **SalGetVersion** function and returns the original intended value.

 In this case, when SalGetVersion is hooked at runtime, no change is done to the behavior of the original function.
-It acts the same as normal.
+It acts as normal.

 But we want to change the behavior.
 Just as an example we want to have a messagebox shown when the TD application calls SalGetVersion and return the original value.